Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

 If the inequality is violated, then the compact component consists of representations into $\SU(2)$.
-We only keep the quadruples of traces corresponding to $\SL_2\R$ representations. \item All the quadruples of traces $(a,b,c,d)$ that haven't been eliminated yet correspond to relative $\SL_2\R$-character varieties whose compact components carry a finite orbit.\footnote{Note that there could be several relative $\SL_2\R$-character varieties associated to the same quadruple of traces, because the trace of a matrix in $\SL_2\R$ doesn't necessarily determine its conjugacy class.
-For instance, the non-trivial outer automorphism of $\SL_2\R$ preserves all traces but permutes conjugacy classes, and hence permutes relative $\SL_2\R$-character varieties too.} The projection $\SL_2 \R\to \psl$ identifies all these compact components with DT components (Section~\ref{sec:definition-DT}) inside the respective relative $\psl$-character varieties.
-It's not completely clear a priori which are these relative $\psl$-character varieties.
-For each remaining quadruple of traces $(a,b,c,d)$, we would like to find the unique angle vector $\alpha=(\alpha_a,\alpha_b,\alpha_c,\alpha_d)\in (0,2\pi)^4$ satisfying $\alpha_a+\alpha_b+\alpha_c+\alpha_d>6\pi$ and for which there is a relative $\SL_2\R$-character variety with peripheral traces $(a,b,c,d)$ that's mapped inside $\Rep_\alpha(\Sigma,\psl)$ by $\SL_2 \R\to \psl$.
+We only keep the quadruples of traces corresponding to $\SL_2\R$ representations. \item \cm{At this point, we are left with a bunch of quadruples of traces $\mathbf{t}=(a,b,c,d)$ that haven't been eliminated yet.
+There's a first subtlety in the fact that a trace in $(-2,2)$ doesn't determine a unique conjugacy class in $\SL_2\R$, but two.
+So, each remaining $\mathbf{t}$ is the peripheral trace vector of multiple relative $\SL_2\R$-character varieties (in the sense of Definition~\ref{defn:relative-character-variety}) whose compact components carry a finite orbit.
+All these compact components are mapped via the projection $\SL_2 \R\to \psl$ to DT components $\RepDT{\alpha}$ (Section~\ref{sec:definition-DT}).
+Our immediate goal is to determine all the peripheral angle vectors $\alpha$ that arise by this construction from all remaining $\mathbf{t}$.}